motleytech/mtOnPelican/motleytechnet/content/sudokuSolver/content.md

 Authors: Motleytech
 Disqus_Identifier: sudoku_solver

+A simple sudoku solver implemented in Javascript.
+This is a port of my [previous Python solution](https://github.com/motleytech/pybook/blob/master/books/Sudoku_solver.ipynb).

-If a problem has more than one solution, this program will randomly find one of the solutions.
-For example, when less than 16 clues are provided, the solution is not unique.
-You can even try to solve a problem with 0 clues... the program will respond with a random (correctly filled) sudoku - Click on "Solve" button to give it a try.
+This program uses a randomized approach... which implies that if a problem has more than one solution, this program will randomly find one of the solutions.
+You can even try to solve a problem with no clues... the program will respond with a random (correctly filled) sudoku - click on "Solve" to give it a try.

 <div id='sudokudiv'>
 </div>